geostyler/geostyler/src/Component/FunctionUI/FunctionUI.example.md

  *
 -->

 This demonstrates the usage of the `FunctionUI` component.
+Choose one of the types 'string', 'number' or 'boolean'.
+Then select one of the corresponding functions from the dropdown.

 ```jsx
 import React, { useState } from 'react';